DamianB-BitFlipper/algo-diploma/README.md

 - Writing an interface program using an Algorand SDK
   - An easy interface to develop, maintain and use the DApp

 **This solution is intended for learning purposes only.
-It does not cover error checking and other edge cases therefore, should not be used as a production application.**
-This code is free to be used as outlined in the MIT License.
+It does not cover error checking and other edge cases therefore, should not be used as a production application.** This code is free to be used as outlined by the MIT License.